 When it comes to managing Gastrointestinal Stromal Tumor (GIST), a rare cancer and a type of soft tissue sarcoma, taking the right foods and supplements matters.
-While a diet including foods/supplements such as turmeric/curcumin, Vitamin B12, oats, cabbage, bamboo and avocado may be beneficial for Gastrointestinal Stromal Tumor (GIST) in alleviating the symptoms and improving specific treatment outcomes, consumption of obesity-causing foods such as red meat, processed meat, sugary beverages and fried foods; milk; bell pepper; tarragon; corn and peppermint may not help.
+While a diet including foods/supplements such as turmeric/curcumin, Vitamin B12, oats, cabbage, bamboo and avocado may be beneficial for Gastrointestinal Stromal Tumor (GIST) in alleviating the symptoms and improving specific treatment outcomes, avoid consumption of obesity-causing foods such as red meat, processed meat, sugary beverages and fried foods, and other foods like milk, bell pepper, tarragon, corn and peppermint.
 One should also avoid taking supplements such as arginine, glutamine, omega-3-fatty acids, coconut, carrot, fenugreek, honeysuckle and nutmeg while facing GIST, unless suggested by a healthcare professional.
 Hence, a personalized nutrition plan customized for the specific cancer type and treatment becomes important while managing cancers such as Gastrointestinal Stromal Tumor (GIST).

 Gastrointestinal Stromal Tumor (GIST)